Click a question to get the answer. If your question isn't listed, click here to send Laurel an email.

 For more information, please see the "Choosing Ensemble Type" section on my Event Services page.

-Yes!
+Definitely!
 We'd be honored to perform our original music at your event, concert series, or festival.
-For information about booking Dan and Laurel, please visit https://www.danandlaurel.ca/Booking
+You are welcome to reach out to me, or for information about booking Dan and Laurel, please visit https://www.danandlaurel.ca/Booking

 We are happy to perform any piece or song from one of the lists here.
-If you have a music request that is not listed, most songs can be arranged and learned given enough notice (at least a month prior to the event), although an additional fee may apply.
-Such fees cover the time and costs associated with purchasing, learning, arranging and/or transcribing new music, and will be negotiated before any work is done or sheet music purchases made.
+If you have a music request that is not listed, most songs can be arranged and learned given enough notice (at least 6 weeks prior to the event).
+However, an additional fee will need to be negotiated.
+Ranging from $15 to $100+ per song, such fees cover the time and costs associated with purchasing, learning, arranging and/or transcribing new music, and will be negotiated before any work is done or sheet music purchases made.

 Many wedding and event clients choose only a few special songs and leave the rest up to us.
-If you are enthusiastic about creating the playlist, we'll happily try to fit in all your favorites, but if you'd prefer to choose just a few songs, or the genre(s), or a handful of artists/composers to focus on, we can easily fill the time with a nice selection based around your preferences.
+If you are enthusiastic about creating the setlist, we'll happily try to fit in all your favorites.
+If you'd prefer to choose just the genre(s), or a handful of artists/composers to focus on, we can easily fill the time with a nice selection based around your preferences.
 When narrowing down your selections, note that for each hour of continuous music, we'll typically play 10-12 songs.

-We know there are a lot of songs to choose from out there, and too many choices can be overwhelming.
-For weddings, please click here for ceremony music suggestions.
+With reportedly 120,000 new songs being uploaded to streaming platforms every day, we know there are a lot of songs to choose from, on my lists and otherwise.
+For weddings, please click here for some of my ceremony music suggestions.

 Assuming we can be in touch ahead of time about the details and we'll have a few minutes to rehearse the song before the event, yes, this is usually possible given sufficient notice.

-For venues also requiring proof of workers compensation insurance, my colleagues are not employees, therefore these requirements do not apply to us.
+For venues also requiring proof of workers compensation insurance, my colleagues are private contractors, not employees, therefore these requirements do not apply to us.

 Since any travel fees are factored into my initial quote, other fees that may or may not apply to your event are:

-These latter considerations hold less weight for me however.
-Whether the event is happening on a Wednesday or a Sunday, in February or in August, I'll still need to spend the same amount of time practicing, lining up colleagues and rehearsing with them, consulting with the clients by email, phone, text, and/or video chat, and organizing my sheet music binders so all the song requests are easy to flip to on a moment's notice.
+However, these latter considerations hold less weight.
+Whether the event is happening on a Wednesday or a Sunday, in February or in August, I'll still need to spend the same amount of time practicing, lining up colleagues and rehearsing with them, consulting with the clients by email, phone, text, and/or video chat, and organizing my music so that all the song requests are easy to flip to on a moment's notice.

 Also, the California coast never really has a real "off-season."
 Events happen year-round and tourists are always visiting.
-While venues may offer a discount for events happening on a Monday, Tuesday, or Wednesday, my schedule is often booked with private students on these days so I can be available for performances later in the week and on the weekend.
-Travel times can also be longer during the workweek due to commuter traffic.
-In the end, my time is still my time and my rates are quite competitive with others holding a similar level of skill and experience.
+In the end, my time is still my time and my rates are quite competitive with others holding a similar level of skill, experience, and professionalism.

 If an event is close by and I'm available, yes, I may quote a lower rate on, for instance, a Thursday in January versus a Saturday in May or September.
-But especially with travel costs rising, rather than consider discounts for non-peak times, my thinking is more towards charging a bit more for dates and times that I'm receiving multiple requests for.
+But especially with travel costs rising, rather than consider discounts for non-peak times, my thinking is more towards charging a bit more for dates and times that are more popular.
 These are typically the dates outlined in the "How close to our event date should we reach out to you?" question above.

-For clients who have don't have a significant music budget, we have many high caliber youth symphonies around the California Bay Area and Central Coast, and I recommend contacting the area's local office for a referral.
-While most of my students are scattered around the world, I may also be able to refer one of my local students.
+For clients with a tight music budget, we have many high caliber youth symphonies around the California Bay Area and Central Coast, and I recommend contacting the area's local office for a referral to a student wedding ensemble.
+While most of my own students are scattered around the world, I may also be able to refer one of my local students.
 These opportunities to perform and learn the ropes is how I got my start as a teen and it can be a real win-win situation.

 My event agreement, signed by both parties at the time of booking, clearly states how we would handle a cancellation.
 It reads as follows: